NetLogo/LevelSpace/README.md

 end
 ```

-### A general Usecase: Inter-Model Interactions
+### A general use case: Inter-Model Interactions

-This usecase is based on the Model Interactions Example-model from the NetLogo Models Library.
+This use case is based on the Model Interactions Example-model from the NetLogo Models Library.

 Let's imagine that we have two models: a Wolf Sheep Predation-model called `WSP`, and a Climate Change model called `CC`.
 Now let's imagine that we want the regrowth time in the wSP model to depend on the temperature in the CC model.
 Using LevelSpace's primitives, we could do something like this: